Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

-One can wonder how the numerical value evolves when we vary the step size $\lambda$.
-The experimental observations are the following: \begin{itemize} \item For any $\lambda \in (0,1/L]$, val\eqref{eq:pep_nolips} is exactly equal to the theoretical bound $1/(\lambda N)$. \item For any $\lambda > 1/L$, val\eqref{eq:pep_nolips} $= +\infty$, hence Algorithm \ref{algo:bpg} does not converge in general with these step size values.
+\paragraph{Other values of $\lambda$.} One can wonder how the numerical value evolves when one varies the step size $\lambda$.
+Our experimental observations are as follows: \begin{itemize} \item For any $\lambda \in (0,1/L]$, val\eqref{eq:pep_nolips} is exactly equal to the theoretical bound $1/(\lambda N)$. \item For any $\lambda > 1/L$, val\eqref{eq:pep_nolips} $= +\infty$, hence Algorithm \ref{algo:bpg} does not converge in general with these step size values.
 This suggests that the maximal step size value allowed for NoLips is indeed $1/L$, unlike the Euclidean setting where gradient descent can be applied with a step size that goes up to $2/L$. \end{itemize}

 While results above suggest that $1/(\lambda N)$ is the exact worst-case rate of NoLips, they provide only numerical evidence.
 We can however use them to deduce formal guarantees, both for proving an \textit{upper bound} and a \textit{lower bound}.